 “All the hostages were released,” Castro said, adding that most of them were women.

-The prison, some 3,400 kilometers northwest of Rio de Janeiro, is in a state that borders Venezuela.
+The prison, some 3,400km northwest of Rio de Janeiro, is in a state that borders Venezuela and Guyana.

 Joana Moura, head of the union of Roraima penal workers, told the Folha de Boa Vista newspaper that the incident “is a reflection of the lack of interest from the state government” towards the prison system.